Particular/docs.particular.net/servicecontrol/transports.md

   * When specifying managed identity for the connection string, a [`ManagedIdentityCredential`](https://docs.microsoft.com/en-us/dotnet/api/azure.identity.managedidentitycredential) will be used.
   * Set the `ClientId=some-client-id` connectionstring option to use a specific [user-assigned identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview#managed-identity-types)

-As of versions 4.33.3 and 5.0.5 of ServiceControl, support for partitioned entities can be enabled by adding the following connection string parameter:
+Support for partitioned entities can be enabled by adding the following connection string parameter:

 * `EnablePartitioning=<True|False>` — Configures the transport to create entities that support partitioning.
 The default value is `false`.

-#### Configuration using PowerShell or Containers
+#### Transport constant

-When managing ServiceControl via PowerShell or when using containers, the transport must be specified using the `NetStandardAzureServiceBus` constant.
+When using a method other than the ServiceControl Management Utility to deploy ServiceControl instances, the transport must be specified using the `NetStandardAzureServiceBus` constant.

+#### PowerShell deployments

-To do this in PowerShell set the `-Transport` option:
+To select the transport using PowerShell set the `-Transport` option:

 snippet: AzureServiceBusPowerShellTransport

+#if-version [5,)
+#### Container deployments

-To do this in Docker or other container hosts set the `TRANSPORTTYPE` environment variable:
+To select the transport in Docker or other container hosts set the `TRANSPORTTYPE` environment variable:

 snippet: AzureServiceBusDockerTransport

+#end-if
 ### SQL

-In addition to the [connection string options of the transport](/transports/sql/connection-settings.md#connection-configuration) the following ServiceControl specific options are available in versions 4.4 and above:
+In addition to the [connection string options of the transport](/transports/sql/connection-settings.md#connection-configuration) the following ServiceControl specific options are available:

 * `Queue Schema=<schema_name>` - Specifies custom schema for the ServiceControl input queue.
 * `Subscriptions Table=<subscription_table_name>` - Specifies SQL subscription table name.
   * *Optional* `Subscriptions Table=<subscription_table_name>@<schema>` - to specify the schema.
   * *Optional* `Subscriptions Table=<subscription_table_name>@<schema>@<catalog>` - to specify the schema and catalog.

-#### Configuration using PowerShell or Containers
+#### Transport constant

-When managing ServiceControl via PowerShell or when using containers, the transport must be specified using the `SQLServer` constant.
+When using a method other than the ServiceControl Management Utility to deploy ServiceControl instances, the transport must be specified using the `SQLServer` constant.

+#### PowerShell deployments

-To do this in PowerShell set the `-Transport` option:
+To select the transport using PowerShell set the `-Transport` option:

 snippet: SQLServerPowerShellTransport

+#if-version [5,)
+#### Container deployments

-To do this in Docker or other container hosts set the `TRANSPORTTYPE` environment variable:
+To select the transport in Docker or other container hosts set the `TRANSPORTTYPE` environment variable:

 snippet: SQLServerDockerTransport

+#end-if
 ### Amazon SQS

 The following ServiceControl connection string options are available: